The 2 Best Ways To Burn Fat Fast (Without Destroying Your Hormones Or Metabolism)

 I nodded.
 “215 pounds and 3% body fat.”

-For example, take the flawed concept that, no matter what, you’ll always be stuck with the same number of fat cells you’ve built earlier in your life.
-This commonly-accepted dogma in the fitness and diet industry dictates that if you’ve ever had excess weight or bits of undesirable adipose tissue on your waist, hips and butt, then the fat cells in those areas will never actually disappear, but will instead simply shrink.
-Those fat cells will then hide, waiting in the wings for the next time you mess up and eat a few too many bites of steak or an extra scoop of ice cream – at which point those food calories are doomed to get shoveled directly into the eager, waiting fat cells – resulting in a constant uphill battle against the bulge.
+For example, take the flawed concept that while you can add more fat cells to your body, you can never eliminate them.
+This dogma, commonly accepted in the fitness and diet industry, dictates that if you have ever had excess weight or bits of undesirable fatty tissue on your waist, hips, and butt, then the fat cells never disappear, even with weight loss — they just shrink.
+These fat cells, smaller in size but not in number, then lurk in the wings for the next time you mess up and eat a few too many bites of steak or an extra scoop of ice cream, at which point those calories are doomed to get shoveled directly into the eager, waiting fat cells.

 But this simply isn’t true.
-I realized this when I interviewed Dr. Cate Shanahan on my podcast.
-Dr. Shanahan explained that if you banish just one particularly notorious biological variable that is present in most people eating a standard Western diet, then you can actually induce fat cells to not only die, but to get transformed into other physiologically useful tissues, such as muscle cells, stem cells and neural cells.
-So what is this variable?
+I realized this when I interviewed physician and nutritionist Dr. Cate Shanahan on my podcast.
+Dr. Shanahan explained that if you eliminate just one notorious biological variable present in most people eating a standard Western diet, then you can not only lose fat but also kill existing fat cells and transform them into more metabolically active tissues, such as brown fat and even stem cells, making yourself more resistant to future weight gain.

 It’s not excess calories.
 It’s not chocolate.
-It’s not (to the chagrin of diet-book authors worldwide) gluten.
-It’s not a low-carb, high-fat or a high-carb, low-fat diet.
+To the chagrin of diet-book authors worldwide, it's not gluten.
+It’s not refined carbohydrates or saturated fat.

 It’s inflammation.